<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Both extended-range fuel tanks and bolt-on windshields are readily available, but those are only the tip of the iceberg of what’s available when transforming the big dual sport into a proper long-range adventure machine.

-"A solid lightweight adventure bike for those long rides even if there are a few tube changes along the way"
+changing-a-tire-on-a-suzuki-drz650s"A solid lightweight adventure bike for those long rides, even if there are a few tube changes along the way."

-We’ll also note that while you can definitely go snag a shiny new DR from the dealer today, you can also snag a shiny used one online for about half the price, and chances are it’ll already have most of the bells and whistles you want as owners love to modify and tweak these machines.
+We’ll also note that while you can definitely snag a shiny new DR from the dealer today, shiny used ones go for about half the price, and chances are they'll already have most of the aftermarket parts you want as owners love to upgrade these machines.

 Pros: